eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-25_is-steem-the-token-of-words.md

 - - -

-This page is synchronized from the post: [Is Steem the token of words?](https://steemit.com/@deanliu/is-steem-the-token-of-words)
+This page is synchronized from the post: ['Is Steem the token of words?'](https://steemit.com/@deanliu/is-steem-the-token-of-words)